wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 Also, note that if an error occurs when attempting to connect to Bing's servers, the error is printed to the terminal via the `print` statement within the `except` block.

 I> ###Bing it on!
-I>
 I> There are many different parameters that the Bing Search API can handle which we don't cover here.
 I> If you want to know more about the API check out the [Bing Search API Migration Guide and FAQ](http://datamarket.azure.com/dataset/bing/search).

 X> ### Exercises
-X>
 X> Extend your `bing_search.py` module so that it can be run independently, i.e. running `python bing_search.py` from your terminal or Command Prompt.
 Specifically, you should implement functionality that:
 X>
 X> - prompts the the user to enter a query, i.e. use `raw_input()`; and X> - issues the query via `run_query()`, and prints the results.

 T> ### Hint
-T>
 T> Add the following code, so that when you run `python bing_search.py` it calls the `main()` function:
 T>
 T> {lang="python",linenos=off}